Is Crappie Safe To Eat While Pregnant? (Explained)

 Pregnant women should also limit their consumption of tuna.
 While canned light tuna has a lower mercury content than other types of tuna, it is still best to consume it in moderation.
 Albacore or white tuna contains more mercury than canned light tuna, so it should be avoided altogether during pregnancy.

-Read also How Much Is A Fishing License In Florida?
+Read also Is Fishing Animal Abuse?

 Salmon is a good option for pregnant women since it is relatively low in mercury and high in omega-3 fatty acids, which are beneficial for both the mother and the baby.
 Other fish that are low in mercury and safe to eat during pregnancy include tilapia, haddock, catfish, bass, cod, perch, flounder, sole, trout , shrimp ,Pollock , sardines , herring.